Halifax professional interpreting services

 - A team to cover a broad set of languages at a large conference

 What kinds of professional interpretation are there?

-There are two kinds of interpretation, consecutive and simultaneous.
+There are two kinds, consecutive and simultaneous.

 Chuchottage (from the French word for ‘whispering’) is a variant on simultaneous translation, where an interpreter speaks in a low voice to a small number of listeners, without equipment.
 This is usual when only a few participants at a meeting do not understand the language spoken.